HoratioConkerhead/stitched-up-companion/docs/data_generation_guide.md

 ### 1) Chapter Extraction Prompt

 “Read CHAPTER_ID (TITLE).
 List all characters first mentioned in this chapter with a brief evidence extract.
 Then list relationships that start in this chapter as triples: A, B, type (use concise/asymmetric classification), and a one‑sentence evidence note.
+Also list any new locations, events, objects, spycraft entries, theme elements, and mystery elements introduced in this chapter.
 Do not invent; only use content present in this chapter.
 No spoilers from later chapters.”

 ### 2) Consolidation Prompt